-We revisit the identification of behavioral responses to tax reforms and develop a new approach that allows for graphical validation of identifying assumptions and representation of treatment effects.
-Considering typical tax reforms, such as a reduction in the top income tax, we show that the state-of-the-art estimation strategy relies on an assumption that trend differences in income across the income distribution remain constant in the absence of reforms.
-Similar to the pre-trend validation of differences-in-differences studies, this identifying assumption of constant trend differentials can be validated by comparing the evolution of income in untreated parts of the income distribution over time.
-We illustrate the importance of our new validation approach by studying a number of tax reforms in Denmark, and we show how violations of the identifying assumption may drive the estimates obtained from the state-of-the-art strategy (JEL: C14 H30 J22)
+We revisit the identification of behavioral responses to tax reforms and develop a new approach for graphical validation and representation of treatment effects.
+We show that the standard estimation strategy relies on an assumption of constant trend differentials.
+In the context of income taxation, this implies that differences in income trends across the income distribution should remain constant in the absence of tax reforms.
+Similar to pre-trend validation of differences-in-differences studies, we can validate this assumption by comparing the evolution of income in untreated parts of the income distribution.
+We illustrate our new approach by studying several tax reforms in Denmark.
+(JEL: C14 H30 J22)

-\We thank Amalie Jensen, Thomas Jørgensen, Henrik Kleven, Claus Thustrup Kreiner, Søren Leth-Petersen, Ben Lockwood, Sebastian Siegloch, and Floris Zoutman for helpful comments and discussions.
+\We thank Amalie Jensen, Thomas Jørgensen, Henrik Kleven, Claus Thustrup Kreiner, Andreas Peichl, Søren Leth-Petersen, Ben Lockwood, Sebastian Siegloch, and Floris Zoutman for helpful comments and discussions.
+We also thank editor Juan Carlos Suarez Serrato and three anonymous referees for a very constructive revision process.
 We gratefully acknowledge support from the Danish Economic Policy Research Network (EPRN) and from the Center for Economic Behavior and Inequality (CEBI) at the University of Copenhagen, financed by grant #DNRF134 from the Danish National Research Foundation.
+Jakobsen also acknowledges support from the Independent Research Fund Denmark, Grant #0128-00007B.